Learn about content authoring, categorization, and publishing within FORGE.*

 Slugs

 The slug is the human-readable unique identifier of an editorial entity.
-It stays at the end of every content piece published – for example: www.deltatre.com/what-is-a-slug – and impacts on its SEO score.
+It stays at the end of every content piece published, for example, www.deltatre.com/what-is-a-slug – and impacts the SEO score.

 Tags

-Editors add tags to the editorial entities to categorize the content they create and manage.
-Tags define the content taxonomy, facilitating the finding and grouping of editorial entities.
+Editors can add tags to editorial entities to categorize the content they create and manage.
+Tags define the content taxonomy, facilitating navigation and grouping of editorial entities.

-Add as many tags as you like so your content will appear across different areas.
+Add as many tags as you like so your content appears across different areas.

 Relations